ansabkhaliq/backend/README.md

 * Provide complete list of products along with their categories for the frontend

 ## Documentation
-All of the process and product related documentation for the project can be found [here](./Docs).
+All of the process and product related documentation for the project can be found [here](./docs) in the `docs` directory.

 ## System Requirements
 The backend can be run on any operating system.